 With recent media coverage of the opioid epidemic, many people are first learning about opioid addiction.
-This past week, the opioid epidemic was declared a “Public Health Emergency”, bringing with it a call for more education.
+Recently, the opioid epidemic was declared a “Public Health Emergency”, bringing with it a call for more education.
 Learning about, and understanding drug abuse, is an important part of recovery.
 Those suffering from addiction, and their family members, need information about available treatment options.

 The research is clear.
 MAT is more effective.

 Many studies, including systematic reviews, have found that medication-assisted treatment can cut the all-cause mortality rate among addiction patients by half or more.
 That is a very significant impact!
 This is why the CDC, NIDA, and WHO recognize MAT’s importance.